Mendhar Tehsil

-Mendhar is a Sub Division (administrative district) in the Poonch district of the Indian union territory of Jammu and Kashmir.
+Mendhar is a Sub Division (administrative district) in the Poonch district of the Indian union territory of Jammu and Kashmir in the disputed Kashmir region.
 It is located in the foothills of Pir Panjal range within the Himalayas.
 The Mendhar Tehsil headquarters is in Mendhar town.
 It is located 60 km south of the Poonch City, the district headquarters and 210 km from the state winter capital Jammu.
 It has a total area of 425 km^{2}.